seslabSJU/oneM2M_Arduino-ESP32_app/README.md

 1. In Arduino IDE by `File > Open`, open `TinyIoT_Demo_esp32/TinyIoT_Demo_esp32.ino`
 2. **Tools > Board** select `ESP32 Dev Module`
 3. **Tools > Port** select USB port
-4. click upload button(if can't upload with error code, please press 'boot' button on your ESP32 board)
+4. After refactoring it by referring to the network configuration section below then click upload button(if can't upload with error code, please press 'boot' button on your ESP32 board)

 ## Code Configurations
 - **Network Configuration**: Attempt to connect wifi according to the WiFi SSID, Password entered